sigasi/sigasi_insights/content/releasenotes/sigasi-4.12.md

 On July 23 we released Sigasi Studio 4.12.3.
 This release fixes a crash that occured when using the Verilog `type()` operator.

+# Sigasi Studio 4.12.4 point release

+On August 27 we released Sigasi Studio 4.12.4.
+This release greatly improves the outline's memory usage, making Sigasi more efficient.

 Thanks for all the [bug reports](mailto:support@sigasi.com) and enabling [Talkback]({{< ref "manual/talkback.md" >}}).